MSC Summer Camp International

 Multi-Sport Camp is a day camp for children and youths at 6-16 years.
 The camps are individualized, and group division is according to age.
 During the summer camp week, we train more than 12 sports, all under the guidance of professional and dedicated coaches.

 The international camp is training parallel with the Swedish speaking camp.
 At this camp, there will be 5 groups of Swedish speaking and 3 groups of English speaking.
 When coaches are training with the international groups the coaches will only be speaking English

 Sport Campus Östermalm

-Located behind the Royal Institute of Technology, facing the Liljan forest you will find the KTH Sports Center (KTH hallen).
-With its tranquil green surroundings and GIH’s (Swedish School of Sports & Health science) outdoor tennis courts, it offers perfect settings for a sports summer camp!
+Located behind the Royal Institute of Technology, facing the Liljan forest you will find GIH’s (Swedish School of Sports & Health science).
+With its tranquil green surroundings and outdoor tennis courts, it offers perfect settings for a sports summer camp!